 How Fuel Cells Work

 Polymer Electrolyte Membrane (PEM) fuel cells used in automobiles—also called Proton Exchange Membrane fuel cells—use hydrogen fuel and oxygen from the air to produce electricity.
-The diagram to the right shows how a PEM fuel cell works.
+The diagram and animation below show how a PEM fuel cell works.